Ronan-Lee-Optimize/Optimization-Log/README.md

 Frustrated by the rigid, rank-oriented curriculum of non-major subjects in Korea, so I decided to take ownership of my education and learing and build my own paths and ways.

+## learning method
+due to limited access to formal education, this coding journey is self-taught with the help of claude as a learning reference.

 ## short term target
 Build a solid python foundation before CSAT(수능)